AmolKulkarni2002/AmolKulkarni2002/README.md

 # 💫 About Me:
-About Me:<br>Data Science Analyst with expertise in SQL, Python, and Power BI.
+About Me:<br>Data Analyst with expertise in SQL, Python, and Power BI.

 ## 🌐 Socials: